 Australia’s Overland Telegraph Line provided the nation with a ground-breaking link to the rest of the world, comprehensively detailed via indoor and outdoor spaces.
 Informative guided tours are included in the admission fee.

 Olive Pink Botanic Garden

 Explore hundreds of plant species native to Central Australia within these relaxing surrounds.
 Walking trails expose the various plant life, and the path to Annie Myers Hill gifts superb views of Alice, the MacDonnell Ranges, and more.
 And there’s a highly rated café on site, too.

 An extensive wildlife sanctuary for rescued orphaned baby kangaroos, as well as adult ‘roos, this attraction hosts fascinating guided tours at sunset each Tuesday-Friday.
 The comprehensive tours allow up-close encounters with these Aussie icons, including the chance to hold a baby kangaroo.

 The absolute essential outing from Alice is exploration of Tjoritja/West MacDonnell National Park.
 This area explodes with spotlight-stealing natural creations, including Ormiston and Glen Helen gorges, Ellery Creek Big Hole, and Simpsons Gap.

 Standley Chasm is privately owned but no less must-visit material, and the colourful Ochre Pits are another headliner.
 Simpsons Gap is just 20km from Alice with varying distances for other attractions.

 While often overshadowed by its western cousin, the East MacDonnell Ranges are rich with rewards.
-The Aboriginal sacred site of Emily Gap is only 15km from Alice, and other star attractions include Trephina Gorge and Corroboree Rock.
+Yeperenye/Emily and Jessie Gaps Nature Park is a culturally significant area worth exploring and is just 20km from Alice.
+Other star attractions include Trephina Gorge and Corroboree Rock.